Are you wondering whether you should pay off debt or save your money? If yes, you can click here for some important things to know.

 Saving Money First

 If you have debt that has zero or very low interest then saving money before paying that debt off will make sense.
 Doing this until you fill up your emergency fund might be wisest and then you can focus on tackling the debt you owe.
+You should consider options for your current savings such as your 401K.
+You can do a 401k to gold IRA rollover and other options to protect your savings..

 Having a savings or an emergency fund will protect you from taking on more debt.
 If something were to happen unexpectedly you can easily take the money from your emergency fund instead of borrowing money to pay off the emergency.
 What you want to do is have enough money saved to cover you for three to six months of bills.